Want to Improve Workplace Culture? Promote Friendships at Work

 5. Company Party

-Hosting a costume party (Find an example of costume party policy) with a prize for the best costume (or department theme of costumes) could bring a sense of unity and moments they’ll never forget.
+Hosting a costume party (be sure to review your costume party policy) with a prize for the best costume - or department theme of costumes - could bring a sense of unity and moments they will never forget.
 Parties could be formal or informal, held in-house after-hours or at a venue for employees to bring their +1 and mingle before and after the event.
-Whatever you do, everyone that participates will have great memories that connect them with the company for years to come.

 6. Event Tickets